 “He wrote back home that in this bay there were so many whales, you could walk from one side to another on their backs.”

-Unfortunately, Barentsz writing home about the whales brought ships from all over Europe to do what humans do best: bring other creatures to the brink of extinction.
+Unfortunately, Barentsz writing home about the whales brought shiploads of sailors from all over Europe to do what humans do best: bring other creatures to the brink of extinction.

 Soon they developed a way to harpoon the whale, cut the blubber, and boil it down all from the ship itself.
 But the whale population dwindled, and the whalers discovered that wooden ships and whale oil and drunken sailors with pipe tobacco habits did not make for a happy time at sea.
 Many of the ships burned down, and by the end of the 18th century, the whales and the whalers were gone, leaving only crumbled brick firepits and various tools behind.